 Coach Jaci Holmes has coached volleyball for 6 years, starting out in Portland then joining Fusion in the clubs opening season in 2014.
 She has coached at the 14’s, 16’s and 18’s levels and will be returning as 18-1 head coach this season.
 Jaci’s has been an integral addition to our 18's division with her teams placing in the top 10 at tournaments and top 20 at Regionals.
 She is dedicated to her sport, our players, and their families.
 Jaci has been very successful in assisting her athletes during the college recruitment process.
 She believes in a positive coaching style with expectations of a high performance team.
 This year she has expanded her role at Fusion becoming a board member as the Marketing and Social Media Coordinator.
 She currently works at Mt.
 View High School Student Store to help teens get employment experience.
 In her free time, Jaci enjoys spending time with her husband and two children, playing indoor and sand volleyball, hiking, and fishing.

-Coach Jordan Hunter is going into her third season with Fusion!
+Coach Jordan Hunter is going into her fifth season with Fusion!
 As a player Jordan played club for 8 years as well as 4 years of starting on the varsity team in high school.
 She then went on to college playing both Volleyball and Track and Field at Warner Pacific College, majoring in Sports and Recreation Management.
 Jordan had a great experience coaching in volleyball for Fusion as well as some high school volleyball.
 She has for sure caught the coaching bug!
 Her desire is to provide young athletes with positive and memorable club experiences.
 As well as a combination of her high skill level and knowledge of volleyball is an incredible asset to our athletes!

 Coach Alyssa Pilot started playing volleyball in the sixth grade and continued throughout her High School career.
 After graduating from Woodland High School, Alyssa attended Clark College and Washington State University-Vancouver completing her Bachelor's Degree in Biology with a minor in Psychology.
 This will be her first year coaching for CC Fusion and she is eager to get the club season started!
 She has a passion for establishing the importance of teamwork, dedication and connecting the lessons learned on the court to life-lessons.
 Volleyball had a major impact on her life and she is determined to help our youth by creating lifelong memories and lessons on and off the court.
 During her free time, she enjoys hiking and spending time with her friends and family.